mimikuo365/NTHU-CS4602/assignment1/README.md

 ## **Models and Features**

-I used auto regression models with the number of cases in previous days as features.
+I used autoregression models with the number of cases in previous days as features.

 ## Getting Started